-Sometimes bad breath in dogs is caused by a foreign object that has been trapped in the dog’s mouth for a couple of days.
+Sometimes stinky dog breath is caused by a foreign object that has been trapped in the dog’s mouth for a couple of days.

 While examining the dog’s mouth for possible periodontal problems, also check to make sure that no foreign objects are caught between the teeth, in the gums, or embedded in the tongue.